 A significant fall in export numbers has been recorded over the last few years.
 Apart from the global slowdown witnessed recently, there are other factors affecting the Indian textile industry: infrastructure, logistics, and size, compared to other countries like Bangladesh, Pakistan, Vietnam, and China.
 These factors tend to make India non-competitive.

-Major difficulties involved, the high cost of investment capital; increasing charges for power; and the lower than average productivity.
+Major difficulties involve, the high cost of investment capital; increasing charges for power; and the lower than average productivity.

 Union Budget 2020 in the Apparel and Textile Industry